DavidEscalante/AEPMaster/README.md

 # APP Requirements

-There are 2 requirements at the moment that the app need to work:
+There are 2 requirements at the moment that the app needs:

 - The app **needs access to the accessibility** features in OSX.
 This is needed so the app can send ⌘T shortcuts to the Terminal window so it can create multiple tabs, each one for each instance the user chooses to create.
 - **You .aep file must share the name of the composition you want to render:** If the comp you want to render is called "finalmaster1080" your .aep file **must** be called "finalmaster.aep"